Olivertrain1221/rocky-racers/README.md

 ### Site Goals
 *	To provide users with a fun and simple game to play
 *	To ensure that navigating the site is easy and intuitive, users don't need to work out where to go.
-*	To provide users with alternative difficulty levels
-*	To provide users with alternative methods to play the game
 *	To ensure the game is fully accessible on desktop and touch enabled devices

 ![Settings Page Preview](/assets/images/read-me-images/settings-screenshot.PNG)